Toolbox Reference#

 to 1

-the Semaphore Cache server: the active one and the previous one.
+the Semaphore Cache server: the active one and its antecedent.

 If you set SEMAPHORE_GIT_CACHE_AGE=86400